Bar exam takers are some of the most anxious and superstitious people on the planet.

 - Burnout.
 Don’t drag it on more than you have to.
 There’s nothing wrong with looking into preparing for the bar as early as you can, but more than 4-5 months of actual preparation is probably too much.

-- The more you repeat the exam, the more studying becomes your status quo identity you accept over time. ← YOU WANT TO AVOID THIS.
+- The more you repeat the exam, the more studying becomes your status quo identity you accept over time to justify your procrastination. ← YOU WANT TO AVOID THIS.

 - Get this exam over with to move on with your Free Life.
 The kind of work you want, the kind of job you want, the kind of life you want, are all beyond the bar.

-This raises (not begs—stop using that phrase incorrectly) the question:
+This raises (not begs—stop using that word incorrectly) the question:

 Why are pass rates lower for February bar exams?
 And what can you do to give yourself the “July advantage”?

-I will answer both questions, unlike the plebeians who only answer one of the questions posed to them.
+I will answer both questions, unlike certain people who only answer one of the questions posed to them.
 Good luck to them when they have to answer interrogatories.

 There are several reasons that may cause the lower pass rates in February.
 Again, most of these won’t affect you personally: